ammar-tanwar/bloglearnbay/posts/hybrid-integration-platform-hip-enhancing-the-efficiency-of-network-infrastructure.md

 We must be technologically advanced in order to keep up with the world's rapid technological advancement.
 According to <a href="https://www.dataideology.com/data/by-2025-idc-predicts-that-the-total-amount-of-digital-data-created-worldwide-will-rise-to-163-zettabytes-ballooned-by-the-growing-number-of-devices-and-sensors/" target="_blank" rel="nofollow">IDC</a>, the total quantity of data generated globally by 2025 will be 163 zettabytes each year.
 As a result, we require data with a high exchange rate or an ecosystem with systems in place that can handle the transfer of this data rapidly and efficiently.

-In order to build the hybrid integration platform (HIP), here are a few of the problem-solving capabilities that are crucial.
+In order to build the Hybrid Integration Platform (HIP), here are a few of the problem-solving capabilities that are crucial.

 ## What to Learn for utilizing a Hybrid Integration Platform